 I’ve written quite a bit about Bitcoin, make sure you check out my dedicated post on whether you should buy Bitcoin.

-I consider Bitcoin to be digital gold and the best store of value humanity has going into the future.
+I consider Bitcoin to be digital gold and the best store of value humanity has ever invented.

 Ethereum has great plans and is benefiting from Metcalfe’s law, which makes the network very valuable.
 Practically the whole DeFi sector is built on Ethereum, and it should be a great long-term investment.